TomislavZupanovic/Caltech101/README.md

 # Caltech101
-Just my take with Transfer Learning on [Caltech101](https://en.wikipedia.org/wiki/Caltech_101) dataset.
+Just my take with Transfer Learning on [Caltech101](https://en.wikipedia.org/wiki/Caltech_101) dataset using ResNet-50 Convolutional Neural Network.

 Saved model can be used for predicting as:
 - UI using [Gradio](https://www.gradio.app/)